Financial Analysis: Katapult (KPLT) versus The Competition

-Katapult (NASDAQ:KPLT – Get Rating) is one of 22 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Katapult to similar businesses based on the strength of its risk, dividends, profitability, valuation, earnings, institutional ownership and analyst recommendations.
+Katapult (NASDAQ:KPLT – Get Rating) is one of 22 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Katapult to similar businesses based on the strength of its profitability, valuation, earnings, risk, dividends, analyst recommendations and institutional ownership.

 52.4% of Katapult shares are held by institutional investors.
 Comparatively, 68.6% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by institutional investors.
 10.5% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a breakdown of current recommendations for Katapult and its peers, as provided by MarketBeat.com.
+This is a summary of current ratings for Katapult and its peers, as reported by MarketBeat.

 |Sell Ratings